-If you feel your symptoms are related to your work, speak to your manager or supervisor.
-Your employer may be able to refer you to an occupational health advisor for help and advice.
-Look at your working environment and how you work to try to find out what activity is causing the problem.
+If your symptoms are related to your work, your first step should be to speak to your manager or supervisor.
+Your employer may be able to refer you to an occupational therapist or occupational health advisor for help and advice.
+By looking at your working environment and how you work, you may discover which activity is causing the problem.
 Carry on working if you can, but try to take steps to reduce how much time you spend doing this activity.
-Or change how you do it.

-If you can't stop doing it completely, take regular, short breaks to stretch and move your arms and hands.
-You could try to divide up your time by doing different tasks so that you don't spend long periods of time doing the same thing.
+If you can't stop or reduce the activity that’s causing the problem, take regular, short breaks to stretch and move your arms and hands.
+You could try to divide up your time by doing different tasks so that you don't spend long periods doing the same thing.

-You might have an option to change your mouse or keyboard for specially designed ones that aims to make your movements as natural as possible.
+If you use a computer, you may be able to change your mouse or keyboard to relieve pain.
+You can buy specially designed ones that make your movements as natural as possible.
 There isn’t much solid proof that they work but some people find them useful.

-- doing an activity that involves force, such as lifting or carrying heavy objects
+- doing an activity that involves lifting or carrying heavy objects

-- carrying out an activity for a long period of time without adequate rest periods
+- carrying out an activity for a long time without taking enough breaks

-- poor posture or activities that require you to work in awkward or tiring positions
+- doing activities that involve working in an awkward or tiring position

 - using vibrating equipment